eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 of the WSCD, i.e., the secure cryptographic device used by the Wallet Instance to store and manage cryptographic keys.
-The security level of the WSCD is a key determinant for the overall Level of Assurance (LoA) of the Wallet Instance.
-For obtaining a PID, the Wallet Instance and the WSCD will need to comply with the requirements for LoA High.
+The security level of the WSCD is a key determinant for the overall Level of Assurance (LoA) of the Wallet Unit.
+For obtaining a PID, the Wallet Unit and the WSCD will need to comply with the requirements for LoA High.
 For other attestations, LoA High or Substantial will be needed, depending on the requirements of the Attestation Provider.